 Organic grape production provides a fairly predictable economic return in irrigated parts of the arid West.
 In the East, organic grape production is complicated by a climate that fosters insect and disease problems.
 Production is compounded by consumer preferences for grape cultivars (both dessert and wine grapes) that are difficult to grow in the East.
-This guide updated in 2006 presents organic management options for diseases, insects and weeds, discusses cultivar choices in terms of disease resistance, and briefly presents marketing ideas for eastern labrusca-type grapes and organic wines.
+This guide presents organic management options for diseases, insects and weeds, discusses cultivar choices in terms of disease resistance, and briefly presents marketing ideas for eastern labrusca-type grapes and organic wines.
 References and an appendix on disease resistance rating follow the narrative.